yona158/web-scraping/README.md

 The following Python libraries: requests for making HTTP requests.
-BeautifulSoup from bs4 for parsing HTML content. csv for writing data to a CSV file.
+BeautifulSoup from bs4 for parsing HTML content.
 `pip install requests
 pip install beautifulsoup4`

-**Usage**

-Run the script using Python:
-bash
-نسخ الكود
-python yourscriptname.py
-The scraper will fetch data from the Books to Scrape website and save it in a file called books to scrape.csv in the project directory.